New England Championship Wrestling: Finals

 Later in the night, then-NECW Tag Team Champions The Crown Jewels(Bad Boy Jason and Darling Damon) defeated Bisbal and Vega to retain the titles.

-A second annual Tag Team Classic tournament was scheduled for September 11, 2010 at the National Guard Armory in Quincy, MA.
+A second annual Tag Team Classic tournament was scheduled for September 11, 2010, at the National Guard Armory in Quincy, Massachusetts.

 Breakthrough Bash

 In the spring and Summer of 2010, NECW held the first Breakthrough Bash tournament with the winner getting a spot in the annual Birthday Bash event.